Mohammed-islam0907/learning-devops/Docker/README.md

 - Isolation of containers means the applications don't interfere with eachother
 - Provide consistent environment for applications to run - behave same wherever they run - e.g. Mac or Windows
 - Containers share host operating system - therefore quick start up

+## What is Docker?

+- Open platform for developing, shipping and running applications in containers
+- Simplifies process of managing contaibers making it easer to build, deploy and manage applications

+**Components of Docker**

+1. Docker Engine- runs and manages containers based on instuction from docker files and images
+2. Docker Hub - Repository where you can find and share Docker images

+## Images & Containers

+- Images - templates for creating containers
+    - They are immutable - dont change once created
+        - runs consistently no matter where it is deployed
+- Containers - running instances of these images
+    - What you intereact with
+    - Image = recipe, Container = product
+    - Container run application

+- Docker file is used to build Docker images